 Commonly called the Grand Strand, Myrtle Beach is an enchanting stretch of sandy shore in South Carolina.
 The always bustling beach is one of the most popular vacation hotspots in the entire country and it’s surrounded by an array of classically kitschy attractions.
-Before you get out and enjoy all the best things to do in Myrtle Beach, we recommended heading to one of the best breakfast spots in Myrtle Beach to fuel yourself.
+Before you get out and enjoy all the best things to do in Myrtle Beach, we recommend heading to one of the best breakfast spots in Myrtle Beach to fuel yourself for the day.

 Home to an abundance of eateries, the culinary scene of this Lowcountry coastal city offers a diverse range of dining destinations for the most important meal of the day.
 Below are all the best ways to enjoy breakfast in Myrtle Beach.

 Where to Get the Best Breakfast in Myrtle Beach